|

 I have come to this via an interest in cultivation and wild flowers together with

-photography and am not a botanist !
+photography and am not a trained botanist!
 In fact, the more I do of this the more amazed I am at the wealth of knowledge

 Latin names - why ?